ipdor/StudyAtCoursera/Web Design for Everybody: Basics of Web Development & Coding Specialization/Advanced Styling with Responsive Design/Week1/Week1.md

 3. Someone sent me [CSS Values and Units Module Level 3](https://www.w3.org/TR/css3-values/#length-value) since it helped them better understand the meaning of "relative" and "absolute" as they relate to CSS.
 This is a fairly technical document and is not required reading for the course.

+# Basic Concepts in Responsive Design Approaches

+### 1. Which fluid measurement type returns a percentage of the viewport width?

+**vw**

+### 2. Responsive Web Design is...

+Designing pages for the mobile view.

+Designing multiple pages, one for each type of major device (phone, tablet, laptop, and desktop)

+**Designing pages for multiple platforms by incorporating fluid measurements and varying CSS rules.**

+### 3. Adaptive design with dynamic serving is....

+Designing pages for the mobile view.

+Designing pages for multiple platforms by incorporating fluid measurements and varying CSS rules.

+**Designing multiple pages, one for each type of major device (phone, tablet, laptop, and desktop) and returning the appropriate version based on the device making the page request.**

+### 4. Which of the following is a true statement about using a separate "m." site for your content?

+**It is difficult to keep multiple versions of your site consistent.
+Any updates must be made in multiple places.**

+Some search engines require a .m version of your site.

+> This is not the case, and having a separate .m version may actually hurt your search engine results.
+You can refer to the video on the Benefits of Responsive Design to learn more.

+Users have control over which version of the page they can see, regardless of the device they are using.

+> The users are locked into seeing whichever version is returned by the server.
+(Although some designers include a "link to desktop view", not all do.)
+You can refer to the video on the Benefits of Responsive Design to learn more.

+### 5. The mobile version of your web page should have the same layout of every other version of your site.

+True

+**False**

+### 6. Responsive sites can have a mixture of fluid and absolute measurements.

+**True**

+False

+### 7. When defining a measurement whitespace you must include the unit - even when the measurement is 0.

+True

+**False**

+### 8. For some CSS properties, negative lengths are allowed.

+**True**

+False

+### 9. 1 _____ = 1% of viewport height

+**vh**

+### 10. An em is the size of an uppercase M in any typeface, making the size relative to the font.

+**True**

+False

+### 11. Which term matches the browser window size?

+width

+orientation

+**viewport**

+### 12. Which suggestion does Chris Coyier make in his article on Font Size?

+rem at the Root, em for Components, px for Text Elements

+em at the Root, px for Components, rem for Text Elements

+**px at the Root, rem for Components, em for Text Elements**

+### 13. If you have an element with the font size of 32px, and a child element inside with a a font-size set to 2em, what is the font size of the child in px?
+(Provide a number only, not the measurement too.)

+**64**

+### 14. Which of the following measurements is relative to the size of its parent element?

+px

+**em**

+rem

+### 15. Which measurement is easier and comfortable for the designer/ developer to use when coding their CSS but does not provide the best experience for the user?

+**px**

+### 16. A tool you install on your browser so that you do not need to go to a different tab to test a site is called

+a cookie

+a prefix

+**an extension**